 I ran into a loose shower knob recently, and I see how it is like me.

 Properly functioning shower knobs are easily turned off… just keep turning until it stops.
 This loose knob did not work that way; I could easily turn it past the off position and it would drip.
-In order to turn it off I had to pay close attention to ensure that I had found the correct position.
+In order to turn it off, I had to pay close attention to ensure that I had found the correct position.
 Cavalier turning would not result in an off shower.

 - Opinions become rants.

-- Questioning becomes indecisiveness.
+- Inquiry becomes doubt becomes indecisiveness.

 - Pride becomes arrogance or narcissism.

 - Informed becomes righteous.

 - Encouraging becomes not knowing when to say no.

 - Being willing to say no becomes not knowing when to say yes.